EbrahimKaram/LebaneseEngineers/README.md

 Also submit any issues you find in the link below.
 It could be a space for discussion and extra features that might be added.
 Also if you have any questions you would like to answer https://github.com/EbrahimKaram/LebaneseEngineers/issues

+# PostMortem
+I just got feedback that I could have used an RPA for this.
+Some of them cost money but there's a free one from UIPath.
+People are surprised that this info is readily available and are worried.
+Hopefully this project becomes more of an awareness campaign